National Table Tennis Championships cancelled | ExBulletin

 Locals Joel Coughlan, Matthew Pettett, Kelsey Le Maistre, Matthew and Emily Steffen, Nick Green and Colte and Cruz Nolan are said to represent Queensland in several sections and they are all very disappointed.

-Rockhampton would also have two coaches at this event in Pam Clarke and Erica Nolan and now they will have to look for more high level mentoring opportunities next year.
+Rockhampton is also said to have two coaches at this event in Pam Clarke and Erica Nolan and now they will have to look for more high level mentoring opportunities next year.

 The annual Australian Veterans titles have also now been canceled after being postponed to a date to be determined from the planned timeslot in early October in Darwin.